Chapter 45

 'What about you, Liane.
 Don't you think it's time for you to make further progress and find your way along the Jedi path and become a servant of the Good Side yourself?'

-'You'd better gain some of the knowledge that is hidden in the old books with Jedi lore Luke has shown you.
+'You also could gain some of the knowledge that is hidden in the old books with Jedi lore Luke has shown you.
 He has granted you unlimited access to the Jedi cavern, remember.'

 Liane looked up.